I’m not one to usually buy stuff on big sale events but last year I bought into something on a Black Friday deal.

 The web-based interface works decently and you get to set your goals, record your progress, request a tailored work out program and chat with the coaches.

 Getting the work out program was fairly easy.
 The personal trainers take up to three days to get back to you with a program which is just fine.
-Unfortunately one of the trainers was pretty unhelpful as when I advised I did not have a piece of equipment they had I assumed I have he just said “no problem” but didn’t really do anything about it.
-I had to message again and ask them to swap the exercise that needed that in my program.
+Unfortunately one of the trainers was pretty unhelpful as when I advised I did not have a piece of equipment they had for some reason assumed I had (and included in my program) he just said “no problem” but didn’t really do anything about it.
+I had to message again and ask them to swap the exercise that needed that.

 On top of that the exercise he gave me was in my opinion not a beginners exercise (you set your expertise level on the platform) and I managed to pull a muscle in my back doing that.